Epicguru/CChat2/README.md

 * Unlimited users and servers.
 * Quite easy to use, even though the UI isn't very pretty.
 * Good for LAN parties where people are separated by rooms and internet connection can't be used or isn't desirable.
+* Very lightweight.
+All files required for execution total to under 1MB.
+Downloading the ZIP file will take seconds even on the slowest internet connection.

 ## Limitations & Problems
+* Uncompressed, high sample rate audio may bog down slow networks.
+I intend to allow the server to change audio sampling rate in the future.
 * Currently only supports LAN connections.
 The users will have to all be connected to the same WiFi network, or otherwise be connected directly.
 * Sudden disconnections may not be handled correctly, leaving ghost users left behind in servers.
+* Not extensively tested.
+May crash unexpectedly under certain conditions.

 ## Why the name?
 I was bored when I started this project.
 I didn't have any clever names so this is the result.
 I may change it at some point in the future.